Lyapunov stability of the Euler method: Introduction

 The paper is organized as follows. \cref{sec:background} contains background material on differential inclusions. \cref{sec:Theory} develops the theory of d-stability.
-Necessary and sufficient conditions for being a d-Lyapunov function are discussed in \cref{subsec:Lyapunov functions}. \cref{subsec:Stable points} contains the proof of \cref{thm:strict}, which serves as a template for ensuing results.
-We extend the notion of d-stability from points to sets, and to asymptotic d-stability in \cref{subsec:Stable points}.
-In \cref{sec:attractors}, we focus on a subclass of stable sets, called attractors, which capture the idea of implicit regularization. \cref{sec:app} is geared towards applications.
-We apply the theory to subdifferential dynamics in \cref{sec:sub_dynamics}, and briefly explore the connection to conservation, flatness, and symmetry in \cref{sec:conserved}.
-Finally, \cref{subsec:Examples} contains several numerical examples.
+Necessary and sufficient conditions for being a d-Lyapunov function are discussed in \cref{subsec:Lyapunov functions}. \cref{subsec:Stable points} contains the proof of \cref{thm:stable_point}, which serves as a template for ensuing results. \cref{subsec:Stable points} extends the notion of d-stability from points to sets, and to asymptotic d-stability. \cref{subsec:attractors} studies a subclass of d-stable sets, called attractors. \cref{sec:Application} applies theory of d-stability to the Bouligand subdifferential.